robert-oros/artist-portfolio-app/README.md

 - `POST /upload`: Upload an image file

 For detailed information on request/response formats and usage examples, please refer to the API Documentation in the API folder.

+## Web Application
+The web application is built with React and provides a user-friendly interface for managing the portfolio.
+Key components include:

+- `PortfolioList.js`: Manages the overall portfolio view, including grid/list display modes and adding new items.
+- `PortfolioItem.js`: Handles individual portfolio item display and editing.

+Features:
+- Responsive design for various screen sizes
+- Image preview before saving
+- Toggle between grid and list view modes

+For more details on the web application structure and setup, refer to the README in the `web` folder.